On S-Finite Measures and Kernels: Radon-Nikod ym

-One reason the Radon-Nikod\'ym Theorem is important is because it implies the existence of a general \emph{importance sampling} procedure for arbitrary probabilistic programs (which \citep{staton2017commutative} has shown have semantics in s-finite kernels).
+One reason the Radon-Nikod\'ym Theorem is important is that it implies the existence of a general \emph{importance sampling} procedure for arbitrary probabilistic programs (which \citep{staton2017commutative} has shown have semantics given by s-finite kernels).

 Indeed, let $\mu\lli \nu$ be s-finite kernels $X\leadsto Y$, where $X$ is countable and discrete or $Y$ is standard Borel.
 Then, we can construct a jointly measurable RN-derivative $\dif\mu/\dif \nu:X\times Y\to [0,\infty]$.
 This has the property that $\kact{\nu}{ \dif\mu/\dif\nu} =\mu$.
-Put in computational terms of the model probabilistic programming language of \citep{staton2017commutative}, this gives us the importance sampling procedure of $\mu$ with respect to $\nu$:
+In the computational terms of the model probabilistic programming language of \citep{staton2017commutative}, this gives us the importance sampling procedure for $\mu$ with respect to $\nu$:

-It also implies the existence of a general \emph{rejection sampling} procedure.
-Indeed, suppose that $\mu\lli \nu$ and that $\dif\mu/\dif\nu$ is bounded by some $M\in[0,\infty)$.
+It also recovers the usual \emph{rejection sampling} procedure in the normalised case.
+Indeed, suppose in addition that $\mu$ and $\nu$ are probability kernels and that $\dif\mu/\dif\nu$ is bounded by some $M\in[1,\infty)$.
 Then, we get a rejection sampling procedure for $\mu$: